 Under the direction of the BOH, The Substance Abuse Advisory Board aims to protect public health within the community by increasing awareness of the impacts of substance abuse and chemical dependency on all citizens in Jefferson County.
 The board develops and implements cost effective strategies that prevent, intervene, treat and provide aftercare to reduce the significant impacts on our community.
 This is accomplished by networking within the community and presenting timely and pertinent information.

-John Austin, Jefferson County Commissioner
+Kathleen Kler (Secretary), Jefferson County Commissioner

-Sheriff Tony Hernandez, Jefferson County
+Sheriff David Stanko, Jefferson County Sheriff's Office

 Anne Dean, Jefferson County Community Network

-Sam Markow, Jefferson Mental Health
+Adam Marquis, Jefferson Mental Health Services